Augusto Pinochet: Corruption and other issues

+Personal life

+On 30 January 1943, Pinochet married Lucía Hiriart Rodríguez, with whom he had five children: Inés Lucía, María Verónica, Jacqueline Marie, Augusto Osvaldo and Marco Antonio.

+In 1948, Pinochet was initiated in the regular Masonic Lodge Victoria n°15 of San Bernardo, affiliated with the Grand Lodge of Chile.
+He received the Scottish Rite degree of companion, but he did not attain the level of Grand Master.

 Death

 Pinochet suffered a heart attack on the morning of 3 December 2006 and was given the last rites the same day.
 On 4 December 2006, the Chilean Court of Appeals ordered the suspension of his house arrest.
 On 10 December 2006 at 13:30 local time (16:30 UTC) he was taken to the intensive care unit.
 He died of congestive heart failure and pulmonary edema, surrounded by family members, at the Military Hospital at 14:15 local time (17:15 UTC).

 Massive spontaneous street demonstrations broke out throughout the country upon the news of his death.
 In Santiago, opponents celebrated his death in Alameda Avenue, while supporters grieved outside the Military Hospital.
 Pinochet's remains lay in repose on 11 December 2006 at the Military Academy in Las Condes.
-During this ceremony, Francisco Cuadrado Prats—the grandson of Carlos Prats (a former Commander-in-Chief of the Army in the Allende government who was murdered by Pinochet's secret police)—spat on the coffin, and was quickly surrounded by supporters of Pinochet, who assaulted him.
+During this ceremony, Francisco Cuadrado Prats—the grandson of Carlos Prats (a former Commander-in-Chief of the Army in the Allende government who was murdered by Pinochet's secret police)—spat on the coffin, and was quickly surrounded by supporters of Pinochet, who assaulted and brutally beat him.
 Pinochet's funeral took place the following day at the same venue before a gathering of 60,000 supporters.

 In a government decision, he was not granted a state funeral (an honor normally bestowed upon past presidents of Chile) but a military funeral as former commander-in-chief of the Army appointed by Allende.
 The government also refused to declare an official national day of mourning, but it did authorize flags at military barracks to be flown at half staff, and for the Chilean flag to be draped on Pinochet's coffin.
 Socialist President Michelle Bachelet, whose father Alberto was temporarily imprisoned and tortured after the 1973 coup and died shortly afterwards from heart complications, said that it would be "a violation of [her] conscience" to attend a state funeral for Pinochet.
 The only government authority present at the public funeral was the Defense Minister, Vivianne Blanlot.

 In Spain, supporters of late dictator Francisco Franco paid homage to Pinochet.
 Antonio Tejero, who led the failed coup of 1981, attended a memorial service in Madrid.

-Pinochet's body was cremated in Parque del Mar Cemetery, Concón, on 12 December 2006, on his request to "avoid vandalism of his tomb", according to his son Marco Antonio.
-His ashes were delivered to his family later that day, and are deposited in Los Boldos, Santo Domingo, Valparaiso, Chile; one of his personal residences.
+Pinochet's body was cremated in Parque del Mar Cemetery, Concón, on 12 December 2006, according to his request to "avoid vandalism of his tomb", according to his son Marco Antonio.
+His ashes were delivered to his family later that day, and are deposited in Los Boldos, Santo Domingo, Valparaíso, Chile, one of his personal residences.
 The armed forces refused to allow his ashes to be deposited on military property.